marcgg/marcgg.github.com/index.md

 description: "I'm a software engineer, technical leader and startup advisor.
 I blog about writting software, side projects, entrepreneurship, management and more."
 ---

+A bit about me, it's my site after all!

 I've been building software for more than 15 years.
-I started as a fullstack engineer for various startups.
-I then worked for 8 years as VP of Engineering at Drivy, then acquired by [Getaround][1], the leading car sharing company working on building a viable alternative to car ownership.
+I first started as a fullstack engineer for various startups in France and the US.
+I then worked as a technical lead and then evolved into a VP of Engineering at Drivy.
+The company was then acquired by [Getaround][1], the leading car sharing company working on building a viable alternative to car ownership.
 After this, I worked as Director of Engineering for [Back Market][5] during 3 years, contributing to reduce e-waste through its marketplace for refurbished electronics.

+I've also taught many people how to build software in various ways, ranging from evening classes aimed at professionals, 1 on 1 executive coaching or even workshops for teens.
+I've worked with large schools like HEC or HETIC, but also collaborated with many entrepreneurs to help them improve how they worked.

-Today, I'm bootstrapping a [boxing fitness app](https://apps.apple.com/us/app/shadow-boxing-workout-app/id1510911574) as well as providing [dedicated coaching](/hire/) for various companies to help them get over roadblocks.
+Today, I'm building my own products as well as providing [dedicated coaching](/hire/) for various companies and executives to help them get over roadblocks.
+If you want to hire me, please check out [this page][4] that gets into more details.

-I've been blogging for quite a while.
-If you'd like to get a feel of what I've had on my mind, you can take a look at a few of my most successful articles:

-{% include featured_posts.html %}

-You can reach me via [Linkedin][3] or using email "marcg.gauthier-at-gmail-dot-com".
-If you want to hire me, please check out [this page][4].
+If needed, you can reach me via [Linkedin][3] or using email "marcg.gauthier-at-gmail-dot-com".

 _Marc-_